comp426-2022-fall/a99-team9/docs/futureUpdates.md

 ### Adding friends
 - A feature where you can find other users and send motivating messages to your 'friends' and see their water goal

+### Encrypting passwords
+- We would like to encrypt passwords using bcrypt